stepanataccolade/docsv2/sources/pipelines/resources/syncRepo.md

       branch: <string>                          #optional, default master
 ```

 * `name` should be an easy to remember text string.
 This will appear in the visualization of this resource in the SPOG view and the list of resources in the Pipelines `Resources` tab.
 It is also used to refer to this resource in the jobs yml.
+If you have spaces in your name, you'll need to surround the value with quotes, however, as a best practice we recommend not including spaces in your names.

-* `type` is always set to syncRepo.
+* `type` is always set to 'syncRepo'.

 * `integration` should be the name of the integration that connects to the Source Control provider where the repository is located.
 To learn how to create integrations for a specific Source Control Provider, please select from the list below and read the **Adding an integration** section on that page:

 	- [GitHub](../../integrations/scm/github/)
 	- [Bitbucket](../../integrations/scm/bitbucket/)